algorithmzoo/blog/milktrader/README.markdown

-Options expiration is an interesting time.
-Out of 140 data points, only 12 of those had a big sell off on a Monday.
-It's an interesting distribution but pretty much says that it's a coin flip
+Crude oil rallies are bullish of equities, if only for the fact that there is an expectation of a robust industrial environment that will need energy.